Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20190331: The i2c_bus and spi_bus parameters (in various config
+sections) now take a bus name instead of a number.

 20190331: The sx1509 config parameters have changed.
 The 'address' parameter is now 'i2c_address' and it must be specified as a decimal number.
 Where 0x3E was previously used, specify 62.